 - Selection notification

-After the review body has endorsed the recommended candidates, a selection decision is made by the head of the department for normally one individual, or if several positions are available, for the corresponding number of vacancies to fill.
+After the review body has endorsed the recommended candidates, a selection decision is made by the head of the department usually for one individual, or if several positions are available, for the corresponding number of vacancies.

-If you are not included in the pool of candidates recommended for selection, you will be so informed at the appropriate time.
+If you are not included in the pool of candidates recommended for selection, you will be notified accordingly.

 A roster is a pool of candidates who have already been vetted as viable candidates through the application process and who are ready for immediate selection.